luort4/Gam_Gam/README.md

 # Initial Setup

-In the `groups_google.py` script, the varible `which_gam` needs to be given the binary location of wherever gam may lie in. this can be found running a `which gam` command in the terminal, and then copying and pasting into the variable location.
+In the `groups_google.py` script, the varible `which_gam` needs to be given the binary location of wherever gam may lie in.

+This can be found running a `which gam` command in the terminal, and then copying and pasting into the variable location.

 # How to use